A2.42: Organisation and delegation

 Instruction: Choose the correct solution

-Exercise 4: Organizing the project at the office
+Exercise 4: Project organization in the office

 Instruction: